FACTS ABOUT LATE-TERM ABORTIONS IN THE U.S.

 “But frankly, debate over digoxin/dead baby abortions versus live baby abortions is absurd.
 The result is still a dead baby.
 Both procedures are barbaric and hold serious risks to women,” said Operation Rescue Senior Police Advisor Cheryl Sullenger.
 “The act of killing a pre-born baby is in itself immoral and until we can come to grips with that as a society, we never be able to value life as we should.”

 Women also run additional risks when submitting to this abortion procedure.
+For every week that passes, abortion risks to women’s health and life increase.

 One woman suffered a ruptured uterus during a 35-week abortion done by Shelley Sella in Albuquerque, who ignored the patient’s medical history of a previous Cesarean Section delivery for which the use of Misoprostol is contraindicated.
 Sella was charged by the New Mexico Medical Board for gross negligence in this case, but escaped punishment.